saisri27/qranalysis/_projects/Quantile_Regression.md

 **Key Insights:**

-- When $w$ (Quantile Level) = 0.5, the line stays right in the middle - half the points are above, half are below.
+- When $w$ (Quantile Level) = 0.5, the line stays right in the middle with  half the points are above, half are below.

 - When $w$ (Quantile Level) > 0.5, the model pays more attention to the points above the line.
 The quantile regression line will move upwards, so a larger portion of data lies below it.